mbareta/pwa-demo/README.md

 Manifest JSON should include more icons and have them correctly sized.

 We should add screenshot to manifest.json for better installation experience.

+## Browser Compatibility

+- Offline Mode works in all browsers.
+- Notifications work across all modern browsers.
+- Push Notifications mostly work in all modern browsers.
+- Add to Home Screen is not supported in Firefox browsers.